camlspotter/omake/README.md

 ## Why not 0.10.x ?

 There are several issues introduced in 0.10.x.
-For example `omake -P` is no longer working in Mac OS X.
 Unfortunately these issues seem not to be fixed in near future.

 The source code difference between 0.9.8.6 and 0.10.x is too huge